Understanding the Division of Property in a Georgia Divorce

 Divorce lawyer in Marietta manages complex marital estates

 Georgia is an equitable distribution state, which means that the court divides marital assets and debts fairly, though not necessarily equally.
 The equitable distribution process is often the most crucial element of a divorce, because it has such a great impact on your financial security and because, unlike other issues, it is not open to modification in the future, except by proof of fraud.
 The Law Offices of Daryl L. Kidd, P.C. is determined to get your property division right.
 For more than three decades we’ve helped Georgians navigate each step in the process.
 Our detailed discovery strategies lead to full disclosure, so the court can make a fully informed decision.
-Your financial future is in the balance, so trust an attorney with the skill and experience to manage complex marital estates.
+Your financial future is in the balance, so trust an divorce attorney with the skill and experience to manage complex marital estates.

 What to expect from Georgia’s equitable distribution process